 Most Border Collies will shed moderately throughout the year.
-But because of their double coats, they’ll experience heavy shedding come spring and fall.
+But because of their thick double coats, they’ll experience heavy shedding come spring and fall.
 As the Border Collie’s coat adjusts for big changes in temperature, extra grooming is necessary to minimize shedding.

 There are many factors that can contribute to the Border Collie being a moderate to heavy shedding dog breed.
 In this article, we’ll examine why these dogs tend to shed more than others, while sharing tips to keeping their fluffy coats in check.

 RECOMMENDED: 11 Beautiful Border Collie Colors

 4 Reasons Why Border Collies Shed

 Have you ever wondered why some dogs can shed a mountain of fur, while other dogs will barely leave a trace of hair?
 It really depends on the breed mostly.
 But in some cases, other controllable factors may be involved.

 Sorry owners: Border Collies are moderate to heavy shedders, depending on the individual.
 But what is it about these dogs that have you constantly needing to groom them?
 Here are the 4 main reasons why a Border Collie sheds so much.